Layr-Labs/sidecar/docs/src/content/docs/running/snapshots.md

 Restore the database from a previously created snapshot file.

 Note: This command restores --database.schema_name only if it's present in Input snapshot.
-The input can be a local file path or a URL, url of type http, https, or ftp is supported.
+The input can be a local file path or a URL, url of type http, https is supported.
 Follow the snapshot docs if you need to convert the snapshot to a different schema name than was used during snapshot creation.

 Usage: